ByAUJay

 Your target state:

-- Standard interfaces for signatures (ERC‑1271/6492), approvals (Permit2), and account logic (ERC‑4337/7702), so other tools can understand and interoperate. (eips.ethereum.org)
+- Standard interfaces for signatures (ERC‑1271/6492), approvals (Permit2), and account logic (ERC‑4337/7702), making it easier for other tools to understand and work together. (eips.ethereum.org)

 Where we are now: the two production rails for batched UX